luapower/luapower-all/fs.md

 Make directory. `perms` can be a number or a string passed to [unixperms.parse()][unixperms].

+__Note:__ In recursive mode, if the directory already exists this function returns `true, 'already_exists', errcode`.

 ### `fs.cd([path]) -> path`

 Get/set current directory.